About Us Our Company ESG Data Center Anti-Bribery and Corruption Policy

 • official or employee of a government,

-• official or employee of a company wholly or partially controlled by a government (such as state-owned companies),
+• official or employee of a company wholly or partially owned or controlled by a government.
+This includes state-owned entities such as sovereign wealth funds.,

 • candidate for political office,